shivannis/xandr-docs-public/xandr-docs/articles/bidders/unknown-users.md

 ---
 title : Unknown Users
-description : The **Allow Unknown Users** toggle allows you to select if you want to ms.date : 11/28/2023
+description : Learn about the **Allow Unknown Users** toggle and how it allows you to select if you want to receive traffic from unknown users. ms.date : 11/28/2023

 ---